drimtajm/pieSCe_of_pi/README.md

 Getting started
 ---------------

-Start by downloading and installing the i2c-tools package.
+Start by downloading and installing the i2c-tools and libi2c-dev packages.
 Also, make sure you have downloaded [rebar][1] and added it to your PATH.

 Then it should be possible to build the project: